Jstar2/Data_To_file.txt/README.md

 # Data_To_file.txt
-Data saving and retrieving to text file in simple command line interface.
+Data saving and retrieving to text file.

+Simple command line interface Java project in Maven.

 Make sure to change file path in service class it is marked clearly.